 > this post became a book: Fall of the House of Dad <

-What my she said in her summary statement was also revealing.
-Something along the lines of, you’re never going to change, you’re never going to be honest in the way I need you to be honest, and I don’t see future together.
+What she said in her summary statement was also revealing.
+Something along the lines of, you’re never going to change, you’re never going, to be honest in the way I need you, to be honest, and I don’t see a future together.
 “It’s time for us to move on.”

 Today, in reflection, these words became more clear.